 Dragon Boat Races

-On September 17th, 2013, registration will open for The Junior League of Tuscaloosa 2014 Dragon Boat Races.
+Registration is now open for The Junior League of Tuscaloosa 2014 Dragon Boat Races.
 Get the ride of your life Saturday, April 26, 2014, at Cypress Inn on the Black Warrior River.

-In 2013, The Junior League of Tuscaloosa Dragon Boat Race participants and sponsors raised more than $27,000 to continue to build leadership capabilities in women and help fund our community partnerships, such as Holt Elementary School.
+In 2013, The Junior League of Tuscaloosa Dragon Boat Races participants and sponsors raised more than $27,000 to continue to build leadership capabilities in women and help fund our community partnerships, such as Holt Elementary School.

 Teams of 20 paddlers, a drummer and steerer race in authentic Hong Kong-style, 46-foot-long dragon boats.
 All ages, skill levels and physiques can paddle, making it the ultimate teambuilding sport, requiring synchronicity and finesse, more than power to win.